Pace-Runner/NAS100-Trading-Bot/README.md

 This repo shows the performance and idea behind my NAS100 (US100) trading bot.
 It’s based on a simple moving-average setup that I’ve been tuning for a while specifically for NAS100’s volatility.
-The bot runs on MetaTrader, but I'm not uploading the actual EA or executable — just the results and an overview of how the strategy works.
+The bot runs on MetaTrader, but I'm not uploading the actual EA or executable ,just the results and an overview of how the strategy works.

 📈 Strategy Summary: